Home » Central America and the Caribbean » Virgin Islands Google Maps & Wiki

 Did you know that the legal system of Virgin Islands is US common law?

-When you are traveling around or looking for accommodation in Virgin Islands, you would better know, that (there are in total lengths of roadways total: 1,260 km (2008)) and the most crowded areas in this country are: CHARLOTTE AMALIE (capital) 52,000 (2014).
-The urbanization rate in this country looks like the following: urban population: 95.3% of total population (2015).
+When you are traveling around or looking for accommodation in Virgin Islands, you would better know that (the lengths of roadways total: 1,260 km (2008)), and the most crowded areas in this country are: CHARLOTTE AMALIE (capital) 52,000 (2014).
+The urbanization rate in this country looks like the following: urban population: 95.3% of the total population (2015).

 You may find the following ethnic groups in Virgin Islands nowadays; black 76%, white 15.6%, Asian 1.4%, other 4.9%, mixed 2.1%note: 17.4% self-identify as latino (2010 estimate).